 - Nelson Urban Streams Flood Modelling - MWH - Appendix D - Oldham Stream - Maps

 You can search for flood hazards on a particular property by using our natural hazards map.
-You will be able to see an interactive map of the flood hazard and view two flood scenarios – a 1% annual exceedance probability (AEP) event for both the present day and the year 2100.
+You will be able to see an interactive map of the flood hazard for your property and view two flood scenarios – the “Flood Model Present Day” and “Flood Models Year 2100” on the map.
+The We have mapped the extent of two flood scenarios – a 1% AEP (annual exceedance probability) rainfall event for both the present day and the year 2100.
+A 1% AEP event is a flood that has a 1% chance of occurring or being exceeded every year and is sometimes known as the 1 in 100-year flood.

-Land Information Memorandum (LIM) and Project Information Memorandum (PIM) interim note
+Land Information Memorandum (LIM) and Project Information Memorandum (PIM) interim notices

 Feedback is being sought from landowners before the new flood modelling information is able to be confirmed as identifying/further identifying a special feature or characteristic of the land within this area under section s44A(2)(a) of the Local Government Official Information and Meetings Act 1987, or s35 of the Building Act 2004.

-Note: This is an interim LIM notification only, and may change once all new information has been evaluated.
+Note: This is an interim LIM notice only, and may change once all new information has been evaluated.

 For more information please contact Customer Services at Nelson City Council specifying the address of the property concerned.”